Kia Telluride Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Kia Telluride are $1,432 a year for full coverage.
-Comprehensive insurance costs approximately $320 each year, collision costs $612, and liability is estimated at $364.
-Liability-only coverage costs approximately $416 a year, with high-risk coverage costing $3,114 or more.
-16-year-old drivers pay the most at $5,238 a year or more.
+U.S. average insurance rates for a Kia Telluride are $1,432 a year with full coverage.
+Comprehensive insurance costs around $320, collision costs $612, and liability coverage costs around $364.
+Liability-only insurance costs as low as $416 a year, with high-risk driver insurance costing $3,114 or more.
+16-year-old drivers pay the highest rates at $5,238 a year or more.

 Average premium for full coverage: $1,432

-For a driver in their 40's, insurance rates for a Kia Telluride go from as low as $416 for a discount liability-only rate to a high rate of $3,114 for a policy for a high-risk driver.
+For the normal driver, Kia Telluride insurance prices go from as low as $416 for basic liability insurance to a much higher rate of $3,114 for high-risk insurance.

 Use the form below to get customized rates for your location.